mimoduo/mimogear/README.md

 ##Installation

 Mimogear uses the node package manager to download all the required dependencies.
-By downloading and installing [node.js](https://nodejs.org/en/) onto your machine, you'll be able to run a set of commands we'll use to help setup Mimogear's environment.
-Now that you've installed node, let's enter in the following to get us started.
+If you haven't already downloaded node, head over to [node.js](https://nodejs.org/en/) and download node to get started.
+Once you've installed node, let's enter in the following in a terminal to get us started:

 ```sh
 cd <folder-of-Mimogear> (drag the folder into your terminal)